matteoscanu/ECGs/README.md

 ## References

 If you use this code, please cite my thesis work!
+You can also use it to dive deep in the theory behind it.
 ```
 @mastersthesis{scanu:tesi,
     author = {Matteo Scanu},